 This led us to start thinking about what the magic formula is for making a product ‘stick’ and be used long-term.
 What we found is that the products that stick, create habits in users that keep them coming back for more.

-To understand how brands can achieve this, we recently hosted a panel discussion with digital leaders who included: Rod Brooks, Head of Architecture previously working with Domino’s Pizza; Roxanne Nejad, VP Marketing at Cleo; Matt Harris, Director of Digital Product at Sky; Remy Brooks, Head of Strategy at Future Platforms; and Behavioural Strategist and Author, Samuel Salzer.
+To understand how brands can achieve this, we recently hosted a panel discussion with digital leaders who included: Rod Brooks, Group Head of Architecture previously working with Domino’s Pizza; Roxanne Nejad, VP Marketing at Cleo; Matt Harris, Director of Digital Product at Sky; Remy Brooks, Head of Strategy at Future Platforms; and Behavioural Strategist and Author, Samuel Salzer.
 The event focused on how brands can achieve long-term digital product use through the creation of digital habits.

 Why habits are important